emmaclinton/emmaclinton.github.io/rosgen/HEGSRR-Replication-Report.md

 Kasprak et al. (2016) utilized the RCS to classify 33 reach stream types in the John Day River (located in Oregon in the Columbia River Valley).
 In this study, they used DEM data and expert-generated ground-based assessment data in a GIS to assign a Level I and Level II classification to different reaches in the John Day River.

 Our study attempts to replicate the results of Kasprak et al. (2016) using open source GIS and statistical software (GRASS and R, respectively).
-We use original CHaMP data used in the Kasprak study in conjuction with DEM LiDAR data from **(XXXXXXX)** to extrapolate Level I and Level II classifications for a randomly assigned reach in the John Day River.
+We use original CHaMP data from the [Columbia Habitat Monitoring Program](http://www.champmonitoring.org) that was used in the Kasprak study in conjuction with DEM LiDAR data from **(XXXXXXX)** to extrapolate Level I and Level II classifications for a randomly assigned reach in the John Day River.
 Our study attempts a reach-level classification and uses DEM data with a lower spatial resolution than that used in the original study.
 We also use the open source platforms GRASS and R, which were not the platforms used in the original study.

-### Sample
+### Sampling

+We were randomly assigned a single site from the original study to analyze.

 ![Randomly Assigned Sample Point](/results/maps/JD_map.png)